 When Detroit turned its attention to war it turned out tanks, planes and ships like nobody’s business.
 It produced ships exactly the way it produced cars: by the thousands: faster than the U-Boats could sink them.

-That’s why 3000 miles away the Allies stayed in fuel and Britain stayed afloat.
+3000 miles away the Allies stayed in fuel and Britain stayed afloat.

 He built them fast.
 Some in weeks or a few months.

 She was high in the water.
 I learned later that being high in the water was a sign of an empty tanker.
 An empty tanker is a floating bomb.
 It’s filled with highly volatile fumes from past loads.
 Nobody smoked on an empty tanker.
 We were careful about open flames and making sparks.

 The Bradford Island was held together by the know-how and constant attention of the 3 engineers—the Chief, the First and the Second Engineer: all white southern men, all tall and rangy, all pretty silent.
 And they all knew what they were doing.
 I worked along side the Second Engineer.
 I never knew his name.
 He was called “Second” by me and everyone else.